Leica D-LUX Typ 109 vs Panasonic LX100

 |Leica X Typ 113« »||Y||stereo||mono||-||-||mini||2.0||-||-||-||Leica X Typ 113|

 |Panasonic FZ1000« »||Y||stereo||mono||Y||-||micro||2.0||Y||Y||-||Panasonic FZ1000|

 The LX100 is a recent model that features in the current product line-up of Panasonic.
 In contrast, the D-LUX Typ 109 has been discontinued (but it can be found pre-owned on eBay).
 As a replacement in the same line of cameras, the D-LUX Typ 109 was succeeded by the Leica D-LUX 7.
 Further information on the two cameras (e.g. user guides, manuals), as well as related accessories, can be found on the official Leica and Panasonic websites.

 Review summary: Leica D-LUX Typ 109 vs Panasonic LX100

-Arguments in favor of the Leica D-LUX (Typ 109):
+Reasons to prefer the Leica D-LUX (Typ 109):

 - More prestigious: Has the Leica luxury appeal, which ensures a high resale price.

-Reasons to prefer the Panasonic Lumix DMC-LX100:
+Advantages of the Panasonic Lumix DMC-LX100:

 - More affordable: Was released into a lower priced segment (25 percent cheaper at launch).